rcknight/SublimeEventStore/README.md

 ###Installation

-You can install via [Sublime Package Control](http://wbond.net/sublime_packages/package_control)  (Soon!)
-Or you can clone this repo into your *Sublime Text 2/Packages*
+Will submit to [Sublime Package Control](http://wbond.net/sublime_packages/package_control) soon, for now you can clone this repo into your *Sublime Text 2/Packages*

 *Windows*
 ```shell